a9irudhh/train-problem-dsa/README.md

 ## Overview

 Welcome to our Train-Problem DSA project!
 This project is part of our Data Structures and Algorithms coursework in the 3rd semester.
-We aim to showcase our understanding and implementation of various data structures and algorithms to solve a fictional train-related problem.
+We aim to showcase our understanding and implementation of various data structures and algorithms to solve train-related problem.

 ## Team Members